sleemjm1/Linux/Bash_sleemjm1/README.txt

 task2:

 There is only 1 file in this directory, and it is the script which is used to compress & upload a directory to a hard-coded destination.
-You can pass it in the folder you with and the name you want to give the archive, or, the script will prompt you to enter them.
+You can pass it in the folder you wish and the name you want to give the archive, or, the script will prompt you to enter them.
 This script makes use of the tar command, as well as the scp command in order to copy the directory across to the destination.
 This script requires sudo prefix.